Mexican Mangonada Recipe (Chamoyada)

 I actually made this mangonada quite often and love the special sweet and spicy treat.

-To me, they are the perfect treat to help me cool off on a hot day.
+To me, they are the perfect treat to help me cool off on a hot summer day.

 Thanks for stopping by amigos!
 If you make a mangonada do make sure you tag me on social media.

-Mangonadas are one of those truly unique drinks that everyone should try at least once – their combination of sweet fruitiness combined with savory spices is like nothing else out there.
+Mangonadas are one of those truly unique and great drinks that everyone should try at least once – their combination of sweet fresh fruit combined with savory spices is like nothing else out there.

 So what are you waiting for?
-Get out there & enjoy some refreshing & flavorful mangonadas today – your taste buds will thank you later!
+Go on and make yourself a mangonada asap and enjoy some refreshing and flavorful mango chamaoyadas today – your taste buds will thank you later!

-Below is the mangonada recipe are links to Amazon where you can purchase most of the ingredients needed.
+Below is the mangonada recipe card and you’ll find some very helpful links to Amazon where you can purchase most of the ingredients needed.

 Buen Provecho!